alexanderbozhkov/9gag-browser/README.md

 Freeze (create executable)
 - on src/ level
 - fbs freeze
-This will create target/ dir with the project in executable format;
+This will create target/ directory with the project in executable format;